alexanderp99/RAG-enhanced-local-LLM/README.md

 First we have to install all the requirements:
 > pip install -r requirements.txt

+or update if we did not use the project for a longer timepip :
+> pip install -r requirements.txt --upgrade

 We can install the software ollama on linux like this
 > curl -fsSL https://ollama.com/install.sh | sh